usertesting/engi-nerd-out/README.md

 - Any live cell with two or three live neighbours lives on to the next generation.
 - Any dead cell with exactly three live neighbours becomes a live cell.

 The initial pattern constitutes the seed of the system.
-The first generation is created by applying the above rules simultaneously to every cell in the seed?births and deaths happen simultaneously, and the discrete moment at which this happens is sometimes called a tick (in other words, each generation is a pure function of the one before).
+The first generation is created by applying the above rules simultaneously to every cell in the seed.
+Births and deaths happen simultaneously, and the discrete moment at which this happens is sometimes called a tick (in other words, each generation is a pure function of the one before).
 The rules continue to be applied repeatedly to create further generations.